Trattaturen/Reminder/README.md

 - Display event is processed any way (in case all fields are empty - provides all events from pool otherwise - all matching events)
 (e.g. title=Java&day=&time= displays ALL events with title "Java")

+What to fix:

+- Create specified pages for methods, available from dashboard

+- Exclude "bidlocod" such as crazy unreadable loops from Remove and Display servlets

+- Organize classes by packages

+- Make a little bit "prettier" (HTML improvement/CSS implementation)